How to Set Up WireGuard on a Raspberry Pi

 nano /etc/wireguard/wg0.conf

-2. You will see the VPN profiles that you configured.
-Add the line below to the profiles where you would like the connection to stay active.
+2. Add the line below to the profiles where you would like the connection to stay active.

 PersistentKeepalive=25